A method for diagnosing purine metabolism disorders in children. Purine metabolism disorders in alcoholism Gout and other purine metabolism disorders

 - associated symptoms include nausea, abdominal pain, headache, weakness, photophobia, lethargy;

-- associated signs include fever, pallor, diarrhea, dehydration, excessive salivation and social maladaptation;
+- associated signs include fever, pallor, diarrhea, dehydration, excessive salivation and social maladjustment;

-Vomit often contains bile, mucus and blood.
-Hematemesis is often the result of retrograde prolapse of the cardial part of the stomach through the gastroesophageal sphincter (i.e., propulsive gastropathy), as in the classic Mallory-Weiss syndrome.
+- Vomit often contains bile, mucus and blood.
+Hematemesis is often a consequence of retrograde prolapse of the cardiac part of the stomach through the gastroesophageal sphincter (i.e., propulsive gastropathy), as in the classic Mallory-Weiss syndrome.

 Differential diagnosis of primary AS

-It is necessary to determine whether there is a primary AS or a secondary one.
-Exceptions required:
+It is necessary to determine whether AS is primary or secondary.
+Require exceptions:

 — acute surgical pathology of the gastrointestinal tract;

-– neurosurgical pathology (MRI, CT of the brain);
+— neurosurgical pathology (MRI, CT scan of the brain);

 - poisoning.